In-Vitro Diagnostic (IVD) Tests for SARS-CoV-2/COVID-19

 Updated: 18 June 2021

-The tests used for COVID-19 are classified as in-vitro diagnostic medical devices (IVDs) that is, they analyse a sample in-vitro (outside the body) for the presence of either the virus (e.g. RNA or antigen) or the body’s immune response to the virus.
+The tests used for COVID-19 are classified as in-vitro diagnostic medical devices (IVDs), that is, they generally analyse a sample in-vitro (outside the body) for either the presence of the virus (e.g. RNA or antigen) or the body immune response to the virus (e.g. antibody).

-More information about COVID-19 testing is available below.
+Further information on regulatory considerations are available below.
 Please click the titles below to expand each section.